Moyo75/Moyo75/README.md

 ### Hi there, I'm John 👋 - A Student, Developer and Content Creator!!

 - 💻 I’m currently learning...
 Well, it sort of changes often
-- 🚀 I’m looking contribute more to Open Source projects
+- 🚀 2022 Goals: I’m looking contribute more to Open Source projects
 - 🏐 Fun fact: I like drawing and connecting with interesting people

 ### Connect with me: